Clan MacLaren: Traditions of the origin of the clan

-Wars of Scottish Independence
+Early MacLaren Tradition

-Three names identified as belonging to the Clan MacLaren are found in the Ragman Rolls of 1296, giving allegiance to Edward I of England.
+Three names are traditionally identified as belonging to the Clan MacLaren are found in the Ragman Rolls of 1296, giving allegiance to Edward I of England.
 These are Maurice of Tiree, Conan of Balquhidder and Leurin of Ardveche.

+There is a differing opinion on whether these three men were McLarens.
+For example, Leurin of Ardveche is properly Orm de Abernathy, whose heraldic ensign appears to be an oak leaf, not the Earls of Strathearn chevrons.
+Tiry, Morice de (del counte de Perth) whose surname is derived from the place name in Perthshire “Tyrie” or Tyree, from Tir ith land of grain.
+The Tyrees lived at Drumkilbo for 300 years.

-During the Wars of Scottish Independence it is probable that the Clan MacLaren fought for Robert the Bruce at the Battle of Bannockburn, under the standard of Malise, Earl of Strathearn in 1314, where the English were defeated.
+During the Wars of Scottish Independence it is traditionally thought that the Clan MacLaren fought for Robert the Bruce at the Battle of Bannockburn, under the standard of Malise, Earl of Strathearn in 1314, where the English were defeated.
 The last Gaelic Earl of Strathearn was deprived of his title in 1344 when the MacLarens came under pressure from their more powerful neighbours.

-15th and 16th centuries
+15th and 16th century Traditions

 In 1468 the Clan MacLaren fought in support of the Clan Stewart of Appin at the Battle of Stalc.
 The MacLarens also fought alongside the Stewarts of Appin at the Battle of Black Mount in 1497 or 1498.

 Balquhidder passed into the hands of the Crown and in 1490 a Stewart was appointed the royal ballie. (see: Stewart of Balquhidder).
 Then in 1500 James IV of Scotland granted the lordship to Janet Kennedy, his mistress, and the chief of the Clan MacLaren found that his lands had become part of another barony.
 Balquhidder would later pass to the Clan Murray of Atholl.